-Our Book of the Month is Walking in Cumbria’s Eden valley.
+Our Hidden Gem of the month is Walking in Cumbria’s Eden valley.
 Lesley Williams took a while to discover this delightful ‘secret’ area for walking.

 - Stretching from the Yorkshire Dales north and west towards Carlisle, the valley includes nature reserves, historic tracks, castles and dramatic geology.

 - Short walks and longer day walks, both upland and river valley routes

 - Beautiful in any season – bleak moorlands in winter, spring flowers and lambs in the fields, summer away from the crowds of neighbouring Yorkshire Dales and Lake District honeypots, and autumn colours of the trees and purple heather hillsides.

 If Cumbria’s beautiful Eden Valley were anywhere but right next to the Lake District, it would be full of tourists.
 As it is though, few venture this far from the National Park, leaving locals to delight in the fact that they have this wonderful area, with its rich natural and human heritage, all to themselves.

 What is so special about this book?